The days of baking bread to wow prospective buyers are gone. In 2021, people looking for their next home have very different expectations.

 Small things like bad wear and tear, broken windows, peeling paintwork and other cosmetic niggles can be fixed relatively quickly and easily.
 Try and look dispassionately at your home to identify what needs doing.

 “As soon as a buyer sees a crack in the plaster they will think about subsidence and structural issues,” says Husson-Martin.
 “But with a lot of houses, particularly modern houses, the structure will be settling and drying out and a small crack doesn’t indicate a structural problem.
-If you fill that crack in properly with filler and redecorate then problem-solved.”
+If you fill that crack in properly with filler and redecorate then the problem's solved.”

 If there are any major issues with your home (and your budget can stretch to fixing them) then it is well worth getting them sorted in advance of viewing day.
 Homehunters will pick up on the fact that a home needs TLC even if they are unsure what exactly needs doing, and this might affect how many offers arrive.